 A group of early MZ ES and ETS models at the East German Motorcycle Museum.

 MZ stuck with its two strokes until 1990 when it introduced the MZ 500-R four stroke.
 Unlike other Eastern European motor companies, MZ had built a strong export market for their motorcycles which enabled them to survive the transition from socialism to capitalism a little better than most.
 However, by 1993 MuZ (as it was then known) had pretty much lots its domestic market to Japanese imports and went into receivership.
 Its motorcycle production facilities were sold to the Turkish Kanuni motorcycle company, which still produces new bikes and spares for almost the entire range of MZ machines - which makes restoring an IWL or MZ bike far less taxing than it could be!

 In 2010 the MZ company was revived by two former MZ racing identities.
 The company is once again manufacturing motorbikes and scooters, albeit on a small scale. http://www.muz.de/en

 Here is a German video documentary about DKW and MZ.

 The infamous two stroke Trabant engine was the direct descendant of DKW's two-stroke motorcycle engine developed in the 1930s.

 When it comes to longevity, there is little to compare with DKW's two-stroke engines.
-Their 125cc really was the first modern, reliable two stroke and its modern derivatives are still manufactured by Honda, Suzuki, Kawasaki and Minsk today - almost a century after they were first invented.
+Their 125cc really was the first modern, reliable two stroke and its modern derivatives are still manufactured by Honda, Suzuki, Kawasaki and Minsk today - almost 80 years after they were first invented.